Padlet share menu

 Share

 There are many ways to share a padlet.
-The simplest is share the link to your padlet, but you can also share a QR code or embed your padlet on a different site.
+The simplest is to share the link to your padlet, but you can also share a QR code or embed your padlet on a different site.

 Learn more about sharing padlets here.